poezio/poezio/doc/source/configuration.rst

 This file is also used to configure key bindings, but this is explained in the :ref:`keys-page` documentation file.

-That file is read at each startup and the configuration is saved when poezio is closed.
+The configuration is read at each startup or when the `/reload` command is issued, and it is updated after every `/set` command.

 This configuration file **requires** all global options to be in a section named [Poezio].
 Some other options can be in optional sections and will